Key Largo Snorkeling: A Detailed Guide on Tours, Spots, & More

 Highlights: Nine foot tall bronze statue of Christ!

-You’ll find a variety of marine life and coral here, including groupers, grunts, angelfish, and maybe even some nurse sharks or moray eels!
+You’ll find a variety of marine life and coral around the Statue, including groupers, grunts, angelfish, and maybe even some nurse sharks or moray eels!

 Fun Fact: Some people actually get married here!
 There have been many underwater weddings at the Christ Statue in Key Largo.
 You might get to witness one if you visit!